 It may also be necessary for us to space our appointments out at some point; for example, if I ask you to complete a homework assignment and I want you to have plenty of time to engage in it, I might recommend that we schedule further out.
 I would be happy to discuss your needs and desired time frame in the initial consultation.

 Please consult my Fees page for further information and be advised that I do not accept any insurance plans directly at this time.
 Cash and credit cards are acceptable methods of payment.
 Payment is due when services are rendered.
-A free initial meeting is available- please call or email to set up your 20-minute consultation.
+A free initial meeting is available- please head to the contact page to set up your 20-minute consultation.

 I completely understand that clients have to cancel their appointments for one reason or another.
 If you need to cancel an appointment, please notify me 24 hours prior to your therapy session in order to avoid being charged for the missed appointment.